-Claim: A U.S. soldier named Bowe Bergdahl has been held prisoner since being captured by the Taliban in 2009.
+Claim: A U.S. soldier named Bowe Bergdahl was held prisoner after being captured by the Taliban in 2009.

 Example:[Collected via e-mail, March 2013]